Frequently Asked Questions

 Departure times of our tours vary based on actual sunrise and sunset times.
 In the winter months, we typically leave at 8:00 am and 1:00pm (for Sunset Expeditions), while in the long days of June, we leave at 6:00am and 5:30pm.
 Call the office for exact departure times.

 - Can we take photos?
 Do you offer photography expeditions?

 We encourage our participants to bring their cameras to record their experience.
 Sometimes wildlife will be very cooperative and close to the vehicle, but more often than not they will be outside of lenses range.
 We always want to be safe and so your biologist may recommend an acceptable distance to take photos of certain species.

-We recommend that serious photographers book private expeditions so that we can tailor the experience to their specific needs.
+We recommend that serious photographers book private safaris with us so that we can tailor the experience to their specific needs.
 Please call our office for further details.

 - What is included?
 Not included?

-Day Trips: Every expedition includes snacks/beverages, spotting scopes/binoculars and a safari-style vehicle.
-Full day expeditions also include lunch.
+Day Trips: Every tour includes snacks/beverages, spotting scopes/binoculars and a safari-style vehicle.
+Full day safaris also include lunch.
 We typically go to a restaurant in the National Park and you can order from the menu.
-National Park pass and gratuity are not included.
+National Park passes and gratuities are not included.
 National Park passes can be purchased at the Park entrances while on the expedition.

-Multi-Day Trips: Lodging and meals are included on several of our multiple day expeditions in addition to the items offered on our day trips.
+Multi-Day Trips: Lodging and meals are included on several of our multiple day safaris in addition to the items offered on our day trips.
 Each itinerary varies, so please call the office for more details.
 National Park passes are included.
-Gratuity is not included.
+Gratuities are not included.

-- Where do we meet for the expedition?
+- Where do we meet for the safari?